samjiboye/TheHub/backend/README.md

 ## How money moves through the API

 Every booking (`POST /bookings`) automatically calculates:
-- `commission_amount` — 15% of the service price, taken by SalonConnect
+- `commission_amount` — 15% of the service price, taken by TheHub
 - `payout_amount` — the remaining 85%, owed to the salon
 - `booking_fee` — flat $2.50 charged to the customer on top of the service price

-This mirrors the model from the product plan: SalonConnect only earns when a real booking happens, so incentives stay aligned with salons and customers.
+This mirrors the model from the product plan: TheHub only earns when a real booking happens, so incentives stay aligned with salons and customers.

 ## API Reference